creuserr/creroute/README.md

 /hello/world -> Accepted
 ```

-Moreover, you can interchangeably use them.
+Moreover, you can use them both.

 ```
 Path: /api/:user/:api/install